 \section{Related Work}

+We review four supporting areas—3D reconstruction, scene layout, vision--language models, and memory systems—with a focus on how they support metric, relational, and memory-centric querying.

-\textbf{3D Reconstruction.} Classical pipelines such as COLMAP~\cite{colmap} and ORB-SLAM2~\cite{mur2017orb} estimate poses and geometry via feature matching and bundle adjustment, which can present an accurate structure in 3D.
-However, they are sensitive to calibration in egocentric videos, because those videos usually have more motion blur and it is difficult to obtain a clear bundle adjustment result~\cite{monodepth, nerf}.
-To reduce computational cost, newer learning-based methods infer depth and pose directly from RGB, and more recent transformer models (e.g., VGGT~\cite{vggt}, SLAM3R~\cite{liu2025slam3r}) further improve speed and generalization across varied scenes.
-In our system, these components are swappable back ends: we accept any geometry that is stable enough to host anchors and objects; the novelty lies in the memory we build on top of it.
+\textbf{3D Reconstruction.} Classical pipelines such as COLMAP~\cite{colmap} and ORB-SLAM2~\cite{mur2017orb} estimate poses and geometry through feature matching and bundle adjustment, providing accurate 3D structure.
+However, they are often sensitive to calibration in egocentric videos, where motion blur is common and stable bundle adjustment is harder to obtain~\cite{monodepth, nerf}.
+To reduce computation, newer learning-based methods infer depth and pose directly from RGB, while recent transformer models such as VGGT~\cite{vggt} and SLAM3R~\cite{liu2025slam3r} further improve speed and generalization across varied scenes.
+In our setting, these methods serve as interchangeable back ends as long as the recovered geometry is stable enough to host anchors and objects.